Introduction

 4. BSD License: A permissive license that allows users to redistribute the software with minimal restrictions.

-5. Mozilla Public License (MPL): This weak copyleft license allows users to create derivative works under the same or a compatible license.
+5. Mozilla Public License (MPL): This weak copyleft license allows combining MPL code with proprietary code under certain conditions, making it more flexible than the GPL.

 Software developers typically use OSI-approved licenses like MIT, GPL, or Apache.

-An organization must have a clear policy on open-source licensing to ensure compliance, manage risks, and protect intellectual property rights.
-This includes establishing guidelines for using, contributing to, and releasing open-source software and conducting regular audits to monitor license compliance across the organization.
-If you’re unsure about the implications of a license, you can quickly get your company in hot water by misusing it.
+An organization should have a clear policy on open source licensing to ensure compliance, manage risks, and protect intellectual property.
+This includes guidelines for using, contributing to, and releasing open source software, along with regular audits to monitor license compliance.
+Misusing a license can quickly lead to serious issues for your company.

 Section 4: Contributing to Open Source